Who is AJ Bell Youinvest?

-Formerly known as Sippdeal, AJ Bell Youinvest is a fund supermarket offered by AJ Bell that offers stocks and shares Isas and dealing accounts.
+Formerly known as Sippdeal, AJ Bell Youinvest is an investment platform offered by AJ Bell that offers stocks and shares Isas and dealing accounts.

 It also offers its flagship self-invested personal pension (Sipp) which it claims was the first online Sipp in the UK when it was launched in 2000.

 - Find out more: read our guide to the best and worst investment platforms

 Is AJ Bell good or bad?